timlockridge/com200/Course Description.md

 ## Class Requirements

-The final grade will be determined by performance on the following projects.
+The final grade will be determined by your performance on the following projects.
 The specific details of each project will be included on the project’s assignment sheet and discussed in class. *You must complete each assignment to earn a passing grade!*

 **Digital Writing Project** (50%): You will study, in great depth, a specific topic, building a blog and using several digital tools to filter and curate information related to your topic.
 This project asks you to learn how to write online, how to manage many streams of information, and how to connect with and engage readers.
 Although the whole of this assignment adds up to  half of the semester's points, it is built from many smaller assignments and weekly check-ins.
 (See the [assignment sheet](#) for more details.)
 These assignments will vary both in terms of length and content, but expect to work on this every week.
-(Expect to spend 3-4 hours a week on this.)

-**Presentations** (15%): During the final weeks of the course, students will work in pairs to evaluate one of the digital platforms and tools we did not cover in class and present their findings to the class.
-(Expect to spend 10-12 hours during the final weeks of the course on this final project.)

-**Reflection Essays** (15%) You will be asked to write several short pieces throughout the semester reflecting on your engagement with the digital tools and spaces we experiment with in class.
-(Expect to spend 6-8 hours over the course of the semester on these.)

-**Digital Media** (10%): Throughout the course we will be experimenting with multiple digital platforms.
-(Expect to spend approximately 1 hour a week on this.)
+**Midterm Exam** (10%): The midterm will cover the theories &amp; concepts discussed in *NetSmart*.

+**Final Exam** (10%): The final exam will build from the midterm, asking you to demonstrate your knowledge of the course's major concepts.

+**Presentations** (10%): During the final weeks of the course, you will (either in groups or individually) give a brief presentation that maps the major nodes of your Personal Learning Network.

-**Informal Projects, Class Prep, & Assessment** (10%): While I don't include *participation* as an assessment category, your performance in preparing for class and in completing informal classroom projects will be evaluated.
-For example, you will--through Evernote (or a similar service)--share with me your reading notes and class prep materials.
-I will periodically check these, and the thoroughness of your preparation will contribute to this grade category.
-During the first week of class we will discuss the specifics of this evaluation method.
+**Class Prep** (10%): While I don't include *participation* as an assessment category, your performance in preparing for class will be evaluated.
+You will--through Blackboard--share with me your reading notes and class prep materials.
+I will evaluate these based on the thoroughness of your preparation.
+(During the first week of class we will discuss the specifics of this evaluation method.)
 Additionally, if there's widespread evidence of hasty reading/prep, I will administer pop quizzes.
 Should those occur they will contribute to this assessment category.

-(Expect to spend 3 hours a week in class and roughly 3-4 hours a week reading for class.)
+**Com Lab Sessions** (10%): You will attend regular meetings of a COM200L session.
+This lab time will allow you to learn more about digital technologies, gain new literacies, and develop a personal learning plan.
+This grade category will be based solely on your attendance in those sessions (attending 90% of the lab sessions would yield 9 out of 10% in this category).

 ## Policies